Shaikh-areeb/CapStone-Project-2/README.md

 **Machine Learning:** Model implemented using scikit-learn and saved using Pickle.

-**Deployment:** Hosted on platforms like Heroku, AWS, or a similar cloud service for accessibility.
+**Deployment:** Hosted on platforms like AWS, or a similar cloud service for accessibility.

 # Input Features